mouse-org/tools-mouse/assets/md/help/playlist.md

 ### About the Playlist

-The playlist is a set of projects chosen by a group’s educator or educators that is saved on the group page.
+The playlist is a set of projects chosen by the educator who created the group, or any other Group Manager, that is saved on the group page.
 Mouse recommends using the playlist feature to help students find projects, and complete them in a specific order.

-### Add a Course to your Group's Playlist (Educators only)
+### Add a Course to your Group's Playlist (Group Managers only)

 Watch this screencast or read the steps below: